Christmas and New Year's closings

 Cities

-• City offices in Clear Lake Shores will be closed Wednesday through Friday; and will close at noon Dec.
-31 and will remain closed through Jan.
+• City offices in Clear Lake Shores will be closed today through Friday and will close at noon Dec.
+31 and remain closed through Jan.
 1.

 • City offices in Texas City will be closed Thursday, Friday and Jan.
 1. Trash will not be picked up Friday or Jan.
 1.